scotch-io/node-website-course/README.md

 # Build a Website with Node.js
+#js (Node) is an open source development platform for executing JavaScript code server-side. ... js is intended to run on a dedicated HTTP #server and to employ a single thread with one process at a time.
+Node. js applications are event-based and run asynchronously.

-Full project for the Build a Website with Node course.
+#Full project for the Build a Website with Node course.

 ## Instructions